 My Tree in Spring

-Select one of the 7 species (Hazel, Fig, Lime, Oak, Cherry, Birch, Beech) that GLOBE students around Europe follow in spring.
+Select one of the 7 species (Hazel, Fig, Lime, Oak, Sour cherry, Birch, Beech) that GLOBE students around Europe follow in spring.

 What else can you do?

 - Take pictures with GrowApp and make a time-lapse video.